 22.1 Verification of the Maximum Withdrawal Force

-22.1.1 Test for Socket-Outlet Parts of Adaptors
+22.1.1 Test for Socket Outlet Parts of Adaptors

-The adaptor is fixed to the mounting plate A of an apparatus as shown in Fig. 21, so that the axes of the socket-contacts are vertical and the entry holes for the pins of the plug face downwards.
+The adaptor is fixed to the mounting plate A of an apparatus as shown in Fig. 21, so that the axes of the socket contacts are vertical and the entry holes for the pins of the plug face downwards.

 The test plugs have finely ground pins of hardened steel, having a surface roughness between 0.6 µm and 0.8 µm over their active length and spaced at the nominal distance, with a tolerance of ± 0.05 mm.